Jihau/Harmonia/README.md

 > - JUnit Jupiter (for testing)

 ## Installation
 > Currently, there is no installation process for Harmonia.

-## Usage
-> To use Harmonia, users must first register and log in.
-The application then provides suggestions for user communities based on user choices and interests.
+Just download .exe or .jar file from above.

 ## Credits
 > Developed by Metropolia students TVT21-O Group 3.